8 Best Product Strategy Courses

 5. PMHQ’s One Week Technical Product Manager

 6. Udemy’s Technical Product Management: Learn on 4 Real Industry Cases

 8. Improve’s Club Improve Membership

-Are any of these product management courses worth checking out?
+Are any of these product strategy courses worth checking out?
 Well, for most aspiring or existing product managers, the short answer is yes.
 Fortunately for those in the product management space, the community is rich in information.
-If you know which skills you’d like to refine, chances are, there’s an online course for you.
+If you know which skills you’d like to refine, chances are, there’s a digital product strategy online course for you.

 The first step is understanding the breadth of skills that fall under the product management umbrella.
 The following graphic displays the five core competencies of product management.

 Product sense is what many immediately think of when they hear “product management.”
 This competency requires a deep understanding of the customer, a focus on product discovery, and a knack for bringing user-friendly products to life.